tseemann/snippy/README.md

 .bam | The alignments in [BAM](http://en.wikipedia.org/wiki/SAMtools) format.
 Note that multi-mapping and unmapped reads are not present.
 .bam.bai | Index for the .bam file
-.raw.vcf | The unfiltered variant calls from Freebayes .log | A log file with the commands run and their outputs .consensus.fa | A version of the reference genome with all variants instantiated .aligned.fa | A version of the reference but with - for unaligned and N for depth < --minfrac (**does not have variants**)
+.raw.vcf | The unfiltered variant calls from Freebayes .filt.vcf | The filtered variant calls from Freebayes .log | A log file with the commands run and their outputs .consensus.fa | A version of the reference genome with all variants instantiated .aligned.fa | A version of the reference but with - for unaligned and N for depth < --minfrac (**does not have variants**)